Karen Dotrice: Television

 In 1974, Dotrice appeared as Désirée Clary in the Thames Television serial Napoleon and Love.
 The nine-hour, dramatised account of Napoleon I of France starred Ian Holm and Tim Curry.

 Also in 1974, she appeared alongside Helen Mirren and Clive Revill in Bellamira.
 The following year, Dotrice played housemaid Lily Hawkins in six episodes of Upstairs, Downstairs during its fifth and final season.
 The series, a narrative of the upper class Bellamy family and their servants in Edwardian and later England, was one of the most popular programmes produced by London Weekend Television for ITV.
 It also proved popular when shown in the United States on Masterpiece Theatre, and was "beloved throughout much of the world."

 Dotrice took on the role of Maria Beadnell in two episodes of the serial Dickens of London (1976), starring her father as both Charles and John Dickens.
 In 1977 she appeared as Princess Ozyliza in the Jackanory episode "The Princess and the Hedgehog".

-In 1978, Dotrice made her final screen appearance for some years as an actress, playing Jenny in the BBC2 Play of the Week, She Fell Among Thieves.
-Starring Malcolm McDowell and Eileen Atkins, Thieves made its U.S. début on 5 February 1980 – the first film screened as part of the PBS Mystery! series.
+In 1978, Dotrice made her final screen appearance for some years as an actress, playing Dornford Yates' heroine Jenny in the BBC2 Play of the Week, She Fell Among Thieves, also starring Malcolm McDowell, Eileen Atkins and Michael Jayston.
+Thieves made its U.S. debut on 5 February 1980—the first film screened as part of the PBS Mystery! series.